hummat/hummat.github.io/_drafts/curvature_repo.md

 The answer to the first question is: By modeling it probabilistically.
 We have already seen this in part one, where we modeled our assumptions and the obtained evidence about the location of a friend on a large ship and I’ve also hinted at it in the second part, where we observed, that the (low dimensional) weight posterior distribution of a neural network has a distinctly Gaussian appearance.

 Let’s quickly revisit this second fact here.
 We already know that the loss function used to train the network has a probabilistic interpretation as the negative logarithm of the _likelihood_: $E(W)=-\ln p(\mathcal{D}\vert W)$[^1].
-When using some form of regularization to prevent overfitting ([which we almost always do](https://hummat.github.io/learning/2020/07/17/a-sense-of-uncertainty.html#becoming-bayesian)), it becomes the _prior_ $p(W)$ in the probabilistic framework, and we start working with the _posterior_ instead of the likelihood thanks to _Bayes Theorem_: $p(W\vert\mathcal{D})\propto p(\mathcal{D}\vert W)p(W)$.
+When using some form of regularization to prevent overfitting ([which we almost always do](https://hummat.github.io/learning/2020/07/17/a-sense-of-uncertainty.html#becoming-bayesian)), it becomes the _prior_ $p(W)$ in the probabilistic framework, and we start working with the _posterior_ instead of the likelihood thanks to _Bayes’ Theorem_: $p(W\vert\mathcal{D})\propto p(\mathcal{D}\vert W)p(W)$.
 In other words, the unregularized loss corresponds to the negative log likelihood while a regularized loss corresponds to the negative log posterior.
 This posterior is what we need to perform _Bayesian inference_, i.e. to make predictions on new data, like an unseen image of an animal we want to classify.
 How can we obtain it?

 We know that we need to model it probabilistically, i.e. we need to find a probability distribution which captures the important properties of the true, underlying, latent distribution of our model parameters (the weights).
 Probability distributions come in all kinds of flavors, and we need to strike a balance between _expressiveness_, which determines how well we can model the true distribution, and _practicality_, i.e. how mathematically and computationally feasible our choice is.